ManyIndividuals/ManyIndividuals/README.md

 # ManyIndividuals

-We are a network of researchers with field sites investigating hypotheses that involve generalizing across many individuals (e.g., populations or species).
+We are a global network of researchers with field sites investigating hypotheses that involve generalizing across many individuals (e.g., populations or species).
 We conduct the same tests in the same way across species to determine whether the results of particular experiments are generalizable beyond that population or species.

 ## Research questions
  - Can behavioral flexibility in species associated with human modified environments (California scrub jays and great-tailed grackles) be increased?